-The 2021/22 budget was approved by the Board on 18 February 2021 and has been funded by the two constituent authorities.
+The 2022/23 budget was approved by the Board on 3 March 2022 and has been funded by the two constituent authorities.

-The CIES presents the full economic cost of providing the Board's services in 2020/21.
-This differs from the budgeted outturn position shown in the table overleaf as the CIES includes accounting adjustments required to comply with proper accounting practice.
+The Comprehensive Income and Expenditure Statement (CIES) presents the full economic cost of providing the Board's services in 2021/22.
+This differs from the budgeted outturn position shown in the following table as the CIES includes accounting adjustments required to comply with proper accounting practice.
 The difference between the CIES and the actual outturn position is purely as a result of necessary accounting adjustments in the former.
-The Cost of Services of

-£952k (£778k in 2019/20), which is disclosed on the CIES, has been reconciled to the outturn used for management decision making of £710k (£728k in 2019/20), within Note 1: Expenditure and Funding Analysis, on page 30.
+The Cost of Services of £1,063k (£764k in 2020/21), which is disclosed on the CIES, has been reconciled to the outturn used for management decision making of £947k (£710k in 2020/21), within Note 1: Expenditure and Funding Analysis.

-Expenditure (net of income from fees and charges) that is funded from Orkney and Shetland Islands Councils and the Cabinet Office in 2020/21 is summarised in the following table:
+Expenditure (net of income from fees and charges) that is funded from Orkney and Shetland Islands Councils and the Cabinet Office in 2021/22 is summarised in the following table:

-2020/21

-Revised
+2021/22

-Budget Actual Variance
+Revised Budget £ Actual £ Variance

-£ £ £

-Expenditure:
+Expenditure: -

-Employee Costs 652,981 536,858 116,123
+Employee Costs 760,500 722,264 38,236

-Operating Costs 198,806 276,576 (77,770)
+Operating Costs 205,300 277,535 (72,235)

 Income:

-Fees and Charges (43,200) (43,311) 111
+Fees and Charges (43,200) (43,277) 77

-Specific Grant 0 (60,160) 60,160
+Specific Grant 0 (10,000) 10.000

-Income U (00,100) 00,100
+Income 0 (10,000) 10,000

-Net Expenditure 808,587 709,963 98,624
+Net Expenditure 922,600 946,522 (23,922)

-Overall in 2020/21, the Board underspent against its budget.
-The underspend on employee costs for the year was due in the main to the Depute Assessor post remaining vacant for the whole year.
-Operating costs were overspent as a result of external consultants brought in to provide additional capacity to support valuation work; together with systems development work that was funded by additional grant funding from Scottish Govenmnt during the year.
-Savings on administration costs also arose as a result of restrictions on staff travel and subsistence during the year, which was offset in part by the need for additional equipment to support home working.
+Overall in 2021/22, the Board overspent against its budget.
+An underspend on employee costs for the year was due in the main to the Depute Assessor post remaining vacant for part of the year.
+Operating costs were overspent as a result of external consultants brought in to provide additional capacity to support valuation work, together with additional audit costs.
+Savings on transport and administration costs also arose as a result of ongoing restrictions on staff travel and subsistence during the year, which were offset in part by the need for additional printing for the elections.

-The Balance Sheet as at 31 March 2021
+The Balance Sheet as at 31 March 2022

 The Balance Sheet sets out the total net worth of the Board at a snapshot in time.
-When comparing the net worth of the Board at 31 March 2021 to that of the prior year, an overall increase in the net liabilities of the organisation of £528k (£327k increase in 2019/20) can be seen.
+When comparing the net worth of the Board at 31 March 2022 to that of the prior year, an overall decrease in the net liabilities of the organisation of £629k (£528k increase in 2020/21) can be seen.

-This has been driven by an increase in pension liabilities that represent a long-term commitment for the Board and do not require to be met in any single year.
-The increase results from updated pension assumptions which interact in complex ways.
-For example, a decrease in the net discount rate has the effect of increasing pension liabilities, as a higher value is placed on benefits paid in the future.
-Changes in these assumptions are further discussed in Note 16: Defined Benefit Pension Schemes on page 36.
+This has been driven by a decrease in pension liabilities that represent a long-term commitment for the Board and do not require to be met in any single year.
+The decrease results from updated pension assumptions which interact in complex ways.
+For example, an increase in the net discount rate has the effect of decreasing pension liabilities, as a lower value is placed on benefits paid in the future.
+Changes in these assumptions are further discussed in Note 15: Defined Benefit Pension Schemes.